EU Citizens’ Rights After Brexit

 EU nationals coming to the UK after 1 January 2021

-EU nationals should ensure they have the correct permission in place before travelling to the UK.
-If travel is for work purposes, the relevant UK work visa will be needed.
+EU nationals coming to the UK for employment must hold a relevant UK work visa.
+In most cases, this requires a job offer from a licensed sponsor and meeting the skill and salary thresholds.
 Travellers will need to factor in the additional cost and processing time if making an application to the Home Office.

 EU family members

-EU nationals’ family members coming to the UK after 31 December 2020 are subject to the same rules as those that apply to foreign family members joining British citizens from abroad.
-This entails strict eligibility criteria, stringent application processes and higher visa costs.
+Family members of EU nationals arriving after 31 December 2020 are subject to the same rules as those that apply to all non-UK family members, which entails strict eligibility criteria (such as minimum income thresholds), stringent application processes and higher visa costs as part of the family visa application.

 Frontier workers